 1.Cooperative agreements:: Yes X: No: Has the PHA has entered into a cooperative agreement with the TANF Agency, to share information and/or target supportive services (as contemplated by section 12(d)(7) of the Housing Act of 1937)?
 If yes, what was the date that agreement was signed?
-DD/MM/YY 2.Other coordination efforts between the PHA and TANF agency (select all that apply) X: Client referrals X: Information sharing regarding mutual clients (for rent determinations and otherwise) X: Coordinate the provision of specific social and self-sufficiency services and programs to eligible families: Jointly administer programs : Partner to administer a HUD Welfare-to-Work voucher program : Joint administration of other demonstration program : Other (describe) B. Services and programs offered to residents and participants (1) General a.
-Self-Sufficiency Policies Which, if any of the following discretionary policies will the PHA employ to enhance the economic and social self-sufficiency of assisted families in the following areas? (select all that apply) X : Public housing rent determination policies : Public housing admissions policies X : Section 8 admissions policies X : Preference in admission to section 8 for certain public housing families X : Preferences for families working or engaging in training or education programs for non-housing programs operated or coordinated by the PHA : Preference/eligibility for public housing homeownership option participation X : Preference/eligibility for section 8 homeownership option participation Other policies (list below)

-\X\: Yes \\\\: No: Does the PHA coordinate, promote or provide any programs to enhance the economic and social self-sufficiency of residents?
+DD/MM/YY 2.Other coordination efforts between the PHA and TANF agency (select all that apply) X: Client referrals X: Information sharing regarding mutual clients (for rent determinations and otherwise) X: Coordinate the provision of specific social and self-sufficiency services and programs to eligible families: Jointly administer programs: Partner to administer a HUD Welfare-to-Work voucher program: Joint administration of other demonstration program: Other (describe) B. Services and programs offered to residents and participants (1) General a.
+Self-Sufficiency Policies Which, if any of the following discretionary policies will the PHA employ to enhance the economic and social self-sufficiency of assisted families in the following areas? (select all that apply) X: Public housing rent determination policies : Public housing admissions policies X: Section 8 admissions policies X: Preference in admission to section 8 for certain public housing families X: Preferences for families working or engaging in training or education programs for non-housing programs operated or coordinated by the PHA : Preference/eligibility for public housing homeownership option participation X: Preference/eligibility for section 8 homeownership option participation Other policies (list below) b.
+Economic and Social self-sufficiency programs X: Yes: No: Does the PHA coordinate, promote or provide any programs Supplement to HUD Form 50075-ST(1): Plan Elements to enhance the economic and social self-sufficiency of residents?
 (If "yes", complete the following table; if "no" skip to sub-component 2, Family Self Sufficiency Programs.
 The position of the table may be altered to facilitate its use.)